juhp/cabal-rpm/README.md

 The latest source code is available from: https://github.com/juhp/cabal-rpm

 ## Plans
-More features are planned and patches welcome.
+More features are planned and patches welcome, including recursive packaging.
-Including restoring the rpmbuild feature and recursive packaging and hopefully yum integration.
 See the TODO file for more details.